EVMcrispr/evmcrispr-doc/getStarted/syntaxSugar.md

 Typically smart contracts express time in seconds.
 However, with EVMcrispr, time can also be represented by appending s, m, h, d, w, mo, and y at the end of the number to define them as seconds, minutes, hours, days, weeks, months, and years respectively.
 So, for example, 2d would get converted to 172,800 seconds.

-# Sending Native Tokens
+# Sending Network Native Tokens

-With any `exec` command that calls a payable function on a smart contract you can use th `--value` option to send Ether or any native token to the target contract.
+With any `exec` command that calls a payable function on a smart contract you can use the `--value` option to send Ether or any network native token to the target contract.

 #### Syntax
 ```